Layvin Kurzawa

 Layvin Marc Kurzawa (born 4 September 1992) is a French professional footballer who plays as a left-back.
-He is currently a free agent.

-Kurzawa began his career at Monaco in 2010, and played 96 official games for the team, scoring eight goals.
-In 2015, he transferred to Paris Saint-Germain for €23 million.
-With Paris, Kurzawa has won 16 domestic trophies, including four Ligue 1 titles.
-Kurzawa made his senior international debut for France in 2014.
+Kurzawa began his career at Monaco in 2010, and played 96 games for the team, scoring eight goals.
+In 2015, he joined Paris Saint-Germain for €23 million.
+Kurzawa won 16 domestic trophies with PSG, including four Ligue 1 titles.
+He made his senior international debut for France in 2014.